ExtremeAddons/extreme_pbr_docs/docs/installation.rst

 Step 1
 --------

-Download the file XTRPbr_1k_vol_1.exapack, this is the package containing the 1k resolution files, it is also the smallest package in terms of Size, so it is easy and fast.
+Download the file XTRPbr_05k_vol_1.exapack, this is the package containing the ½k resolution files, it is also the smallest package in terms of Size, so it is easy and fast.
 You can download the others at any time.
 **You can download all the .exapack files and run everything at once if you wish**